Do quantum linear solvers offer advantage for networks-based system of linear equations?: Conclusions

-Although a graph family can offer exponential advantage, there are other challenges that lie on the way to truly realizing such a speed-up.
-We list some of the fine print in this regard, and en route, while discussing NISQ era hardware challenges, carry out simple proof-of-concept effective resistance computations involving $(4\times 4)$ matrices on the IonQ Forte-1 NISQ hardware.
-We find that even executing problems of this size is challenging on current-day commercial quantum computers, thus shedding light on the massive gap between dreams of achieving advantage in such classes of problems and current day ground reality capabilities of quantum computers.
+Even if a graph family were to theoretically offer exponential advantage, there are other significant practical challenges that lie on the way to truly realizing such a speed-up.
+We list some of the fine print in this regard (see S.6 of Supplemental Material), and as proof-of-concept, perform effective resistance computations involving $(4\times 4)$ matrices on the newer generations of the commercially available IonQ quantum computers in Section \ref{app:ionq}.
+We find that even executing problems of this size is challenging, thus shedding light on the massive gap between dreams of achieving advantage in such classes of problems and current-day ground reality capabilities of quantum computers.

+Our work constitutes a preliminary survey that analyzes prospects for advantage, under suitable assumptions.
+Future directions could involve not only checking for suitability of more graph families, but also going beyond some of the assumptions that we make, such as accessing larger system sizes to arrive at better quality fits, modifying edge weights to be non-uniform, etc.

 Our work also opens new avenues to a notable offshoot; our survey involves calculating smallest and largest eigenvalues and thus arriving at a functional form via a fit for the condition number scaling with system size of Laplacians and incidence matrices for different graph families, thus naturally motivating future research on semi-empirical expressions for the spectra of such matrices.
 The issue of determining spectra of graphs is known to be a challenging problem in spectral graph theory for a majority of graph families, and our contribution would prove valuable not only for exploring quantum advantage in QLSs for NLSPs, but also for broader applications where graph spectra are of independent interest.